bencin143/therapy_admin/doc/README.md

-# Mattermost Documentation
+# TabGen Documentation

 ## Installation

 #### Preview Installation
-See what Mattermost has to offer in a Docker-based preview install
+See what TabGen has to offer in a Docker-based preview install

 Local Machine:
 - [One-line Docker Install](install/Docker-Single-Container.md#one-line-docker-install)